All Along the Watchtower: Legacy

 The original recording of "All Along the Watchtower" appears on several of Dylan's subsequently released "greatest hits" albums, as well as his two box set compilations, Biograph, released in 1985, and Dylan, released in 2007.
 In addition, Dylan has released live recordings of the song on the following albums: Before the Flood (recorded February 1974); Bob Dylan at Budokan (recorded March 1978); Dylan & The Dead (recorded July 1987); and MTV Unplugged (recorded November 1994).
 The track has been covered by dozens of artists, including Bobby Womack on Facts of Life (1973), XTC on White Music (1978), Billy Valentine for the Sons of Anarchy television show (2015), U2 on Rattle and Hum (1988) and the Dave Matthews Band.
 A dance music remix by Funkstar De Luxe was released in 2001.

 Hendrix's recording of the song appears at number 40 on the 2021 Rolling Stones 500 Greatest Songs of All Time (up from 48 in the 2004 version), and in 2000, British magazine Total Guitar named it top of the list of the greatest cover versions of all time.
 Hendrix's guitar solo was included at number five on Guitar Worlds list of the 100 Greatest Guitar Solos.
 His version of "All Along The Watchtower" was listed by Billboard in 2015 as one of the "Most Overplayed Songs in Movies".
 In 2021, American Songwriter ranked it number one on their list of his 10 greatest songs.
 It has been used in dozens of films, including Forrest Gump, Rush, Watchmen, and A Bronx Tale.
+The song itself was used as a major plot point in the Battlestar Galactica reboot.
+The song also features in the 2016 video game Mafia III.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.